Every week people contact Radio Nene Valley wanting to join the team to help entertain the patients and

 during the weekend.
 It's fun, but it's also a lot of hard work!

-If you're still interested in Radio Nene Valley then please contact us for further details and an
+If you're still interested in joining us at Radio Nene Valley then please visit the

 Write to